UnicycleBloke/yagl/README.md

 The list of tokens is then de-serialised (in the `parse()` methods) to create an in-memory representation (as described above), rather than parsed in the traditional sense.
 There is no explicit language definition in terms of abstract production rules.
 Instead, the list of tokens is interpreted recursively with local lookup tables and other objects.
 This is analogous to the way in which the binary GRF file is read to create the in-memory representation.
 Reading the YAGL in this way probably results in more verbose code, but seemed like the right approach in this case.

-Perhaps it makes sense to regard the in-memory representation as being an abstract syntax tree: it certainly contains all the information necessary to generate either a binary GRF file or the equivalent YAGL script.
+Perhaps it makes sense to regard the in-memory representation itself as being an abstract syntax tree: it certainly contains all the information necessary to generate either a binary GRF file or the equivalent YAGL script.
 But the way it is created has more in common with de-serialisation than rules-based parsing.

 One of the goals for the parsing is to allow each different type of property to have its own specific mini-parser (the code calls these Descriptors).
 The idea is that, for example, every bit field can be represented with a series of property-specific identifiers ORed together (e.g. `climate: Arctic | Temperate`).
 It is simple to maintain a particular descriptor without affecting any other part of the YAGL de-serialisation.
 Descriptors can be created to represent any data type, but common ones are numbers, enumerations, bitfields, GRF "labels" (32-bit ID used for many things), and array of numbers and other things.
 Special case descriptors include snow lines and bridge tables.